Friday, October 26, 2012

 Body count:

 Thousands!
-Hammer lets poisoned heroin to be distributed on the streets so “Thousands would die.
+Hammer lets the poisoned heroin be distributed on the streets soThousands would die.
 And their friends and families would be so consumed by rage that they would rise up as one and they would take down the Maffia.
 Hit the Maffia, kill them all.”

 There are 14 "individual" killings (only two of them not committed by our Mikey boy).
-Let’s see few of the more graphic ones:
+Let’s see a few of the more graphic ones:

-• his Colt left one eyeball plastered to his cheek to dangle there
+• His Colt left one eyeball plastered to his cheek to dangle there

-• .45 slug angled through his open yelling mouth and up through the roof of his bald head, bursting it in bloody chunks like a target-range melon
+• .45 slug angled through his open, yelling mouth and up through the roof of his bald head, bursting it in bloody chunks like a target-range melon

-• Shotgun blast which took her head off her shoulders and some of her shoulders too
+• Shotgun blast, which took her head off her shoulders and some of her shoulders too

 Dames: